-To those who create their own furniture, it pays to know that one of the most notable culprits that expose family members to toxins can be the products of their very own workshop.
+For those who take the initiative to craft their own furniture, it’s crucial to recognize that one of the most significant sources of toxin exposure for family members can originate right in their own workshop.

 Often in plain sight and beautiful, these pieces of furniture could contain toxins, airborne and otherwise, that can contribute to adverse long term health effects in the long run.
 But not all hope’s lost — we will cover the toxic materials in question, pose ways on how to mitigate the harmful effects on your finished products and share what to look for when buying eco-friendly and non-toxic furniture.